diegopoza/guest-writer/articles/section-a.markdown

 #### Create a profile screen

-To create a profile screen, create a file named `profile.dart` in the `lib/screens` directory and add the code snippet below:
+To create a profile screen, add the code snippet below to the `/lib/screeens/profile.dart` file:

 ```dart
 import 'package:flutter/material.dart';